spiceai/docs/spiceaidocs/docs/machine-learning/index.md

 :::

-Machine learning models can be added to the Spice runtime similarily to datasets.
+Machine learning models can be added to the Spice runtime similarly to datasets.
 The Spice runtime will load it, just like a dataset.
 ```yaml
 name: my_spicepod
 version: v1beta1